 Employee payroll deferral or employer pre-tax HSA contributions (up to the applicable limit) that are reported on Form W-2 as non-taxable are excluded from your gross income.
 You can claim a tax deduction for HSA contributions (up to the applicable limit) that are made other than tax-free through an employer, even if you do not itemize your deductions on Form 1040.

-For 2019, the IRS maximum contribution amount is $3,500, individual; $7,000, family.
-Individual accountholders age 55 and older can make an additional $1,000 catch-up contribution.
+IRS contribution limits for individual and family plans typically increase every year.
+Plus, individual accountholders age 55 and older can make an additional $1,000 catch-up contribution.
 Eligible spouses over 55 can only make catch-up contributions to his/her account.
 For more information, please visit our IRS Guidelines and Eligible Expenses page.

 No, filing an individual extension has no bearing on the IRS annual contribution deadline.